ranorex/Packages/CONTRIBUTING.md

 Modify the code in your branch now like you want, but we hope that you are planning to submit your change back to this repository, so please keep a few things in mind: [Coding Guideline](#coding-guideline)

-### Run tests
+### Write/run tests

-Please make sure the run the appropriate unit tests and include tests that fail without your new code, and pass with it.
+Please make sure to provide unit tests for your new functionality, if it is applicable.
+Run the appropriate unit tests, include tests that fail without your new code and pass with it.

 ### Commit your changes